-- This project has immensely improved the quality of radio coverage for all Fijians, especially in remote and maritime islands.
+- This project has immensely improved the quality of radio coverage for all people of Fiji, especially in remote and maritime islands.
 The new transmission system has improved coverage around the country especially in the interior parts of Vanua Levu and Viti Levu.
 Also, highly improved coverage in the Lau and Lomaiviti group. - As a Pacific Island Country, Fiji is vulnerable to sudden and unpredictable climatic changes resulting in cyclones, flooding, and droughts.
-Through this upgrade, the FBC has been able to provide immediate, clear and regular messages to all Fijians especially those in the maritime areas.
+Through this upgrade, the FBC has been able to provide immediate, clear and regular messages to all people of Fiji, especially those in the maritime areas.